HLongNguyen96/bw-et-rs-ec/README.md

 Data
 --------
- - Eddy covariance (EC) ET measurement and its predicted north and south measurements (CSV).
+ - Eddy covariance (EC) ET measurement and its reconstracted north and south measurements (CSV).

 Shapefile
 --------